RustBlockchainEngineer/sol-liquity/README.md

 The SOLID contracts consist of:

-`SOLIDStaking.sol` - the staking contract, containing stake and unstake functionality for SOLID holders.
+`solid-staking` - the staking contract, containing stake and unstake functionality for SOLID holders.
 This contract receives SOL fees from redemptions, and SOLUSD fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of SOLID tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
 Upon system launch, the `CommunityIssuance` automatically receives 32 million SOLID - the “community issuance” supply.
 The contract steadily issues these SOLID tokens to the Stability Providers over time.

-`SOLIDToken.sol` - This is the SOLID ERC20 contract.
+`SOLID` - This is the SOLID ERC20 contract.
 It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**

 ### SOLID Lockup contracts and token vesting